sjkelleyjr/Deadlock/outline/writing_style_guide.md

 - ❌ Always ending with Alex looking around and smiling
 - ❌ Formulaic endings that feel repetitive
 - ❌ Trying to wrap up every chapter with a neat bow
+- ❌ Emotional epiphanies or "meaningful" realizations
+- ❌ "But tonight, she'd remembered..." or similar sentimental wrap-ups
+- ❌ "There was more to her than just her job" type statements
+- ❌ "She was still alive, still capable of..." inspirational endings
+- ❌ "Tomorrow was another day, but tonight..." sentimental conclusions

 ### What TO Do:
 - ✅ Vary the ending style - some chapters can end mid-scene